AmitShirazi1/DataLab_project/data/questions_and_answers/README.md

 question id, question title, its content, difficulty, num of likes, num of dislikes, slug (name in scraping format).

 ### leetcode_problems_metadata.csv
-question id, page number (where the question is), is it a premium question, title, problem description, topic, difficulty, a list of similar questions, number of similar questions, acceptance rate, number of accepted submissions of this problem, number of submissions of this problem, number of submitted solutions (in the solution section), num of discussions, num of likes, num of dislikes, link to problem, link to solution.
+question id, page number (where the question is), is it a premium question, title, problem description, topic, difficulty, a list of similar questions, number of similar questions, acceptance rate (% of right solutions, indicates how hard the question was), number of accepted submissions of this problem, number of submissions of this problem, number of submitted solutions (in the solution section), num of discussions, num of likes, num of dislikes, link to problem, link to solution.

 Source: https://www.kaggle.com/datasets/jaydeepagravat94583/leetcode?resource=download